avashakib/sextalklovetalk/content/post/faq-sexual-lubricants.md

 +++
 authors = ["Ava Shakib"]
 date = 2020-03-12T09:00:00Z
-excerpt = "You ask, I’ll answer!
+excerpt = "Our followers asked, and now here are the answers!
 We’re gonna make these frequently asked questions about sexual lubricants as quick, simple, and easy as possible." hero = "/images/cactus-min.jpg" timeToRead = 12 title = "FAQ: Sexual lubricants"